-In any system composed of linked processes, one of those processes will be causing a bottleneck that will affect the others.
+In any system composed of interconnected processes, one of those processes will be causing a bottleneck that will affect the others.

 First developed by Dr. Eliyahu Goldratt, the Theory of Constraints also contains a five steps methodology for first identifying and then eliminating constraints.
-These first steps are:
+The initial steps are:

 Benefits of Lean Supply Chain Management

-Implementing lean supply chain management offers a range of benefits to a company.
+Implementing Lean Supply Chain Management offers various benefits to a company.

-By examining the full scope of their supply chain, businesses are able to identify any area that is non-productively using resources.
+By examining the entire scope of their supply chain, businesses are able to identify any area that is non-productively using resources.

-Those resources are inevitably fuel, time, and raw materials, which all translate into capital taken off your bottom line.
+These resources typically include fuel, time, and raw materials, all of which impact your bottom line.

-By adopting a lean supply chain, companies can increase their overall competitiveness, profitability, and their customer service, as well as benefits such as:
+By adopting a lean supply chain, companies can increase their overall competitiveness, profitability, and their customer service, including benefits such as:

-One of the primary benefits of implementing a lean supply chain is the overall reduction of waste and inefficiencies.
+One of the key advantages of implementing a lean supply chain is the overall reduction of waste and inefficiencies.

 What you are essentially doing is trimming the fat from your supply chain.
-Every efficient process or pointlessly warehoused product that you can remove from the supply chain also reduces costs on an ongoing basis.
+Every efficient process or unnecessarily warehoused products that you can remove from the supply chain also reduces costs on an ongoing basis.

 By creating greater efficiencies and being more responsive to customer demand, your supply chain no longer needs significant amounts of held stock.

-This has the knock-on effect of reducing the need for transportation, handling, storage, insurance, and a dozen other considerations that all come with a price tag.
+This has a ripple effect of reducing the need for transportation, handling, storage, insurance, and numerous other factors that incur costs.

-Simply put, a lean supply chain is a cheaper supply chain.
+Simply put, a a lean supply chain is more cost-effective.

-While applying lean principles helps to reduce wasted resources, it also literally helps to reduce waste.
+While applying lean principles helps to reduce wasted resources, it also helps to effectively reduce waste.
 A recent report by Gartner underlined the financial benefits of incorporating greater sustainability into supply chains.

-Waste needs to be disposed of or recycled, which also requires it to be stored and transported, with the associated costs, and requires additional processes and reporting that further bloats your supply chain.
+Waste requires disposal or recycling, which also requires it to be stored and transported, with the associated costs, and requires additional processes and reporting that further add complexity to your supply chain.

-Waste reduction and water-efficiency improvements have a clear cost-saving benefit and lean supply chain thinking is an excellent way to identify areas in the supply chain where waste can be eliminated.
+Waste reduction and water-efficiency improvements have a clear cost-saving benefit and lean supply chain thinking helps identify areas in the supply chain where waste can be eliminated.

 Faster Lead Times

-Actively building mutually beneficial relationships with your suppliers and manufacturers, rather than attempting to squeeze them for the lowest possible price, allows you to approach the entire supply chain as a unified whole.
+Proactively establishing mutually beneficial relationships with suppliers and manufacturers, rather than attempting to squeeze them for the lowest possible price, allows you to approach the entire supply chain as a unified whole.

-Greater communication and visibility lead to better control over lead times, capacity, and the ability to react faster to customer demand.
+Greater communication and visibility lead to improved control over lead times, capacity, and the ability to react faster to customer demand.

-It also allows for more effective forecasting, which, following the ideals of Mura, helps to eliminate spikes in production demand that can add additional costs.
+It also allows for more effective forecasting, which aligns with the principles of Mura, helps to eliminate spikes in production demand that can add additional costs.

 Increased Customer Satisfaction